About AFRICA.ROCKS

 Joel Costa is a music and gear editor with over two decades of experience.
 He has written for and led titles such as Metal Hammer Portugal, Terrorizer, Ultraje, Guitarrista and Bass Empire.
 He has also worked in music PR and led record labels.
 Across those magazines, he helped publish interviews and features with artists ranging from Metallica, Zakk Wylde, Ghost, Judas Priest, and Mastodon to Pat Smear (Nirvana), Jerry Cantrell (Alice In Chains), Peter Hook (Joy Division/New Order), Mohini Dey, and KMFDM.
 He is the author of books on Kurt Cobain and The Beatles.

 Joel’s family tree has deep roots in the Maghreb, stretching across the sands of North Africa, while branching out to the islands of Cape Verde and the plains of Zimbabwe.
-This personal lineage has been mirrored in his professional life, where he has spent years establishing solid networks across the Portuguese-speaking African countries and key cultural hubs like Egypt.
+This personal lineage has been mirrored in his professional life, where he has spent years establishing solid networks across the Portuguese-speaking African countries and key cultural hubs.

 Joel Costa